Orbi home mesh wifi system: Pros, cons and tips

 Just note that the power consumption is only a rough estimation because it will vary depending on the settings.

-Once you know the power consumption, the calculator below can be used to estimate the electricity cost of an air conditioner over a period of time.
+Once you know the power consumption, the calculator below can estimate the electricity cost of an air conditioner over time.

 For example: